phi-max/OCY_connectomics/README.md

 - _MatlabBGL_ by David Gleich (https://github.com/dgleich/matlab-bgl/)

 ## Raw data
-The data for the paper are available on Zenodo (https://zenodo.org/record/291852).
+The data for the paper are available on Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.291852.svg)](https://doi.org/10.5281/zenodo.291852)

 ## How to run